Maisie’s story demonstrates the dangers of using DIY grooming tools

 Dog grooming has been one of the high street’s booming businesses with thousands of new salons opening in the past five years.

-But the lockdown restrictions have forced the closure of all of them — and many dog owners have resorted to giving their pets DIY trims at home.
+But due to lockdown restrictions, many dog owners have resorted to giving their pets DIY trims at home.

 Unfortunately, this has led to a big increase in emergency cases involving people who have sliced chunks out of their pets with scissors.